hmans/space-scene-sandbox/README.md

 - https://space-scene-sandbox.vercel.app/

-If you want to hack around in the code and instantly see the results, you can launch it in one of the many code sandbox services out there:
+If you want to hack around in the code and instantly see the results, you can launch it in one of the many code sandbox services out there.
+Please note that these can be a little finicky, with one often working better than the others at any given time.
+Give it a try:

 - [Open in StackBlitz](https://stackblitz.com/github/hmans/space-scene-sandbox)
 - [Open in CodeSandbox](https://codesandbox.io/s/github/hmans/space-scene-sandbox)